 - Replace bad thoughts with good and encouraging ones.

 Doing this can help boost your optimism and thoughts and can have a positive impact on your self-confidence.
-This holds true whether you’re trying to build up more self-confidence or trying to boost your sense of self-worth.
+This holds whether you’re trying to build up more self-confidence or trying to boost your sense of self-worth.

 This piece on how to increase your self-worth recommends changing your attitude towards yourself.
 It recommends not just developing good thoughts and feelings but generally in your attitude and approach to everything that concerns you.